silshack/inls161fall2016/_posts/2016-11-28-reveal-basics.md

 # Getting started

-First we will need to get a few things in place in our containers.
+First we will need to get a few things in place in our workspaces.

 ## Fork the customized reveal.js repo